Pediatric Wayfinding

 The Hospital Experience & Pediatrics

-Several factors contribute to the current state to of American hospitals: most were built in the last 50 to 100 years, regulated compliance to meet safety standards, and top priority to providing medical care over all other patient needs.
+Several factors contribute to the current state to of American hospitals: most were built in the last 50 to 100 years, regulated compliance to meet safety standards, and a utilitarian need to provide medical care over other needs patient of the patient's well being.
 The result of these factors creates a sterile, mechanical environment that discourages comforting the user.

 Although patients are the center of healthcare, the importance of design on the well being of patients, visitors, and staff contributes to a better hospital.
-Patients on average heal faster in a medical environment that feels more comforting.
-Visitors and patients alike are more likely to return to use a hospital’s services if its well-designed.
-Staff are more less likely to feel burn out from less environmental stress.
+Visitors and patients alike are more likely to return to engage with a hospital’s services if its well designed experience.
+And staff are more less likely to feel burn out from environmental stress.

 Considerations, Insights, & Themes

-As for the theme of the signage, it didn’t occur to me to use one until much later into the thumbnail stage.
-At this point I was generating more generic themes of fantastical elements of mythical beasts or dream-like depictions to use.
+Initial explorations for a theme included fantasy, such as mythical beasts or dream-like depictions.
 This meant that the theme would be inclusive, but as a result would be based on things not found in this world may not hold any significance to the non-imaginative and risk alienating others due to unfamiliarity.

-Instead, a theme based on reality had to be used to make it grounded and familiar.
-This idea eventually became the theme exploring friendships using real life animal relationships found in nature.
+A theme far more grounded in reality was chosen instead for familiarity.
+This idea eventually formed into a theme exploring friendships using real life animal relationships found in nature.

 Composing a Sign